 In this case the outcome of the manipulation is a positive one.
 People will acknowledge best practices and put them to use.

-I don’t care how do you call it!
-Use the term SEO, findability or like myself probably SEO 2.0 as long as we have the same goals.
+I don’t care how you do call it!
+Use the term SEO, findability or like myself probably SEO 2 as long as we have the same goals.

 Fixing websites is not enough to be found, especially in the social Web environment, but the two disciplines match to some extent.

-Findability teaches designers, web developers and information architects what they’ve condescendingly ignored for years, making websites findable.
+what they’ve condescendingly ignored for years: making websites findable.

 Most of time I am the garbage man throughout the years of all these lazy

 and had to fix crap websites for years.
 I’m sick and tired of it.
 I want to do the real thing, the content the more advanced fun stuff not just fixing other people’s blunders.